Preston Parsons

-Preston Thomas Parsons (born February 19, 1979) is an American former football quarterback who spent six seasons in the NFL.
+Preston Thomas Parsons (born February 19, 1979) is an American former football quarterback.
 He was originally signed by the Arizona Cardinals as an undrafted free agent in 2002.
 He played college football at Northern Arizona.

-Parsons was also a member of the Houston Texans, Denver Broncos and Tennessee Titans.
-He never played in a regular season game.
+Parsons was also a member of the Houston Texans, Denver Broncos, and Tennessee Titans.

 Early life

 Preston Parsons attended Jesuit High School in Portland, Oregon, graduating in 1997.
 While there he earned three varsity letters in football, two in basketball, and one each in baseball and golf.
 In football, he was a USA Today All-USA selection.

+College career

+Parsons earned honorable mention All-Big Sky honors in 2001.

+Professional career

+After going undrafted in the 2002 NFL draft, Parsons signed with the Arizona Cardinals on April 22, 2002.
+He was the Cardinals' third-string quarterback for all 16 games in both 2002 and 2003.
+However, he never played in a regular season NFL game.
+Parsons was released by Arizona on June 11, 2004.

+Parsons signed with the Houston Texans on January 19, 2005.
+He was waived on August 1, re-signed on August 16, and waived again on September 3, 2005.